Jinghan987/Energy-Predictive-Analysis/README.md

 3) I also noted down the categorical and continuous variables that are present in the dataframe.

 4) This is followed by a correlation heatmap - this helps me decide if certain variables should be included.
 Highly correlated variables will likely cause multicollinearity and as such, one of the variables should be removed.
+In this scenario, there are no highly correlated variables.
+Hence, I will still continue with predicting using all the variables.

 5) One hot encoding was then used to represent the categorical variables, else the variables will cause some problems to the ML models.